MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD09_LAB_MANUAL.md

 ![alt text](./Images/20480B_9_IIS-Express.png "The IIS Express icon in the Windows notification area")

-3. In Internet Explorer, view the **Schedule** page.
+3. In Microsoft Edge, view the **Schedule** page.
 Verify that the page loads and displays the schedule information.
 Also verify that, after a brief delay, the **Register** link in the navigation bar is removed.
 This occurs because the Register page is not cached (it is not included in the **appcache.manifest** file), and registration requires an active connection to the web site.
 4. View the **About** page and verify that this page displays correctly, and that the **Register** link disappears from the navigation bar.
-5. Close Internet Explorer.
+5. Close Microsoft Edge.

 >**Results:** After completing this exercise, you will have modified the web application and made the **Home**, **About**, **Schedule**, and **Location** pages available offline.